MicrosoftDocs/playfab-docs/playfab-docs/miscellaneous/hold-topics/building-blocks.md

 ## Events (PlayStream)

-The signals that are generated through interacting with PlayFab (automatic) or by calling the **WriteEvent API** (manual).
+The signals that are generated through interacting with PlayFab (automatic) or by calling the WriteEvent API (manual).

 ## Events_Archive (PlayStream)

-The recommended solution for long-term storage of **PlayStream** events.
-This keeps an external **AWS S3** bucket in-sync with your event stream.
+The recommended solution for long-term storage of PlayStream events.
+This keeps an external AWS S3 bucket in-sync with your event stream.

 ## Leaderboards

-Leaderboards are derived from the aggregation of **PlayerStatistics**.
+Leaderboards are derived from the aggregation of player statistics.
 Players will be ranked from high to low for each of the statistics for which they have data.
 Leaderboards can also be reset on a re-occurring cadence, making in-game contests easy.

 ## Photon

-**Photon** and PlayFab are two synergistic services, bringing high-quality multilayer features to game developers.
-For more information see our **Photon Example Project**.
+Photon and PlayFab are two synergistic services, bringing high-quality multilayer features to game developers.
+For more information see our Photon Example Project.

 ## Player accounts